46elks/praktik-apiskolan/README.md

         driver.get(self.get_url_to("my_page_name"))
 ```

-This will start the test on **my_page_name.html** instead, saving you the effort of manually navigating your way there using Selenium.
+This code will start the test on **my_page_name.html** instead, saving you the effort of manually navigating your way there using Selenium.

+*geckodriver v0.29.0 is currently used for running these tests.*

 ## GitHub Workflows/Actions (CI)